vdhivya/talonone-demoblaze-tests/README.md

 ## Credentials

-The credentials for test user are managed under fixtures/.
-The tests use the user account before exercising the login flow.
+All credentials are managed under fixtures.